MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-area-paths.md

 - If you don't have a project yet, [create one now](../projects/create-project.md).
 - Ensure you're a member of the **Project Administrators** group to add an area path under the root node or edit or delete any child node.
 To acquire these permissions, see [Set permissions at the project- or collection-level](../security/set-project-collection-level-permissions.md).
-- Have one or more of the following permissions set to **Allow**, to add, edit, and manage Area Paths under a node:
+- Have one or more of the following permissions set to **Allow**, to add, edit, and manage area paths under a node:

     - **Create child nodes**
     - **Delete this node**